 Some events may be reported as an "other serious" event when they do not have their own discrete event on the provincial AEFI report form.
 These are outlined in this section; some of these events have been described above in the serious events section.
-Amongst these events, 118 were for various thrombotic/ thromboembolic conditions.
-These included 27 strokes (96.3% of which were hospitalized) and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 15 myocardial infarctions (all hospitalized), 31 pulmonary emboli (67.7% hospitalized), 37 deep vein thromboses, and seven superficial vein thromboses.
-None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.
+Amongst these events, 138 were for various thrombotic/ thromboembolic conditions.
+These included 30 strokes (96.7% of which were hospitalized) and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 23 myocardial infarctions (95.6% hospitalized), 35 pulmonary emboli (62.9% hospitalized), 42 deep vein thromboses, and seven superficial vein thromboses.
+None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.^{10,11}

 One "other serious" report was received for an individual with capillary leak syndrome with onset five weeks after AstraZeneca vaccine.
 Capillary leak syndrome is a very rare condition associated with the AstraZeneca vaccine.
-By June 2021 only six cases had been identified in Europe following over 78 million doses of AstraZeneca vaccine administered.
-Health Canada has issued an advisory for this condition and its association with AstraZeneca/COVISHIELD vaccines.
-Vaccines.
+By June 2021 only six cases had been identified in Europe following over 78 million doses of AstraZeneca vaccine administered.21 Health Canada has issued an advisory for this condition and its association with AstraZeneca/COVISHIELD vaccines.22

-There have been four non-fatal confirmed cases of TTS reported in BC to date, three of whom were adults in their 30s or 40s and the fourth was in their 60s.
+There have been five non-fatal confirmed cases of TTS reported in BC to date, three of whom were adults in their 30s or 40s and the fourth was in their 60s.
 The first had onset four days after receipt of the AstraZeneca vaccine with a low platelet count found upon presentation for care, and a diagnosis of pulmonary embolism.
 The second case had abdominal symptoms that progressed the week after receiving the AstraZeneca vaccine, with a diagnosis of abdominal venous thrombus and thrombocytopenia.
 The third case also had symptoms develop in the week after AstraZeneca vaccine.
 Upon presentation to care, thrombocytopenia was detected.
 The individual was assessed for possible TTS, and identification of an abdominal venous thrombus was made in hospital.
 All three of these individuals followed the first dose of AstraZeneca and had a positive anti-platelet factor 4 antibody test.
 The fourth individual suffered a stroke a week after the second dose of the AstraZeneca vaccine.
-Thrombocytopenia was identified in hospital; the anti-platelet factor 4 antibody test was negative.
+The fifth individual met the Brighton Collaboration criteria for TTS level 1-H because they had received heparin which likely lead to the thrombocytopenia, this case also tested negative for the anti-platelet factor 4 antibody test.